 "I don't compare them.
 And I won't."

-I wasn't surprised when Ellen decided to go away to boarding school for high school.
-With a Dad like that, I would have gotten as far away as I could have too.
+I wasn't surprised the next year when Ellen decided to go away to boarding school for high school.
+With a Dad like that, I would have gotten as far away as I could have, too.

-Looking back, though, I realize there was a time when I would have eagerly answered his questions.
+Looking back now, I realize there was a time when I would have eagerly answered his questions.
 I would have known exactly how each of my students measured up against each other.
 I used to think about it all the time.
 I used to think, rather coldly, about what each student lacked.
 How each one could be better.
 Not how I could teach them better.
-Just how they could be better.
-As if who they each were was a fixed commodity.
+Just how they could be better students.
+As if they each were fixed commodities.
 I wasn't thinking about getting to know each student and their unique quirks and gifts.
 No, I spent time measuring each of my current students against the ideal student in my head.
 Never mind that there never was and would never be that ideal student.

-I learned, mostly the hard way, that those students I found "lacking" were only lacking something in my own mind.
-When I finally realized that each one of them was doing their best, (and that even the most gifted students came with a their own strengths and weaknesses) I started asking myself a different set of questions.
+I learned, mostly the hard way, that those students I found "lacking" were only lacking in my mind.
+When I finally realized that each one of them was doing their best, (and that even the most gifted students came with strengths and weaknesses) I started asking myself a different set of questions.

-Not only did this make me happier, my students miraculously started to improve.
-When I believed in them instead of comparing them, they knew it.
+Not only did this make me happier, but every one of my students miraculously started to improve.
+When I believed in them instead of comparing them, it made a palpable change.
 They could feel the difference.